julia-vscode/CSTParser.jl/README.md

   ```
 - The byte span of each `EXPR` is stored allowing a mapping between byte position in the source code and the releveant parsed expression.
 The span of a single token includes any trailing whitespace, newlines or comments.
 This also allows for fast partial parsing of modified source code.
 - Formatting hints are generated as the source code is parsed (e.g. mismatched indents for blocks, missing white space around operators).
-- The declaration of functions, datatypes and variables are tracked and stored in the relevant hierarchical scopes attatched to the expressions that declare the scope.
+- The declaration of modules, functions, datatypes and variables are tracked and stored in the relevant hierarchical scopes attatched to the expressions that declare the scope.
 This allows for a mapping between any identifying symbol and the relevant code that it refers to.

 ### Structure